Table of Contents

 Can American Bobtails live with other pets?

-Do American Bobtail cats require special care for their tails?
+Do American Bobtail cats require special tail care?

 Are American Bobtails hypoallergenic?